xXleowXx/gitlab-charts/doc/charts/registry/index.md

 The Registry service normally requires egress connections to object storage, ingress connections from docker clients, and kube-dns for DNS lookups.
+This adds the following network restrictions to the Registry service:

+* All egress requests to the local network on port 53 are allowed (for kubeDNS)
-This prevents the Registry service so that outbound requests to the internal network `10.0.0.0/8` (except DNS) are restricted:
+* Other gress requests to the local network on `10.0.0.0/8` are restricted
+* Egress requests outside of the `10.0.0.0/8` are allowed

+_Note that the registry service requires outbound connectivity to the public internet for images on object storage_

 ```
   networkpolicy: